e-Spirit/firstspirit-module-gradle-plugin/UPGRADE.md

+# Upgrading from 5.x.x to 6.0.0

+* When packaging an FSM file, only `fsm-resources` of the current project and its dependencies will be included.
+Previously, all subprojects of the root project had been evaluated in this step.
+Please verify the contents of your module after upgrading.

 # Upgrading from 4.x.x to 4.5.0

 * The FSM task will no longer be added to the default publications automatically.
 In order to publish the FSM,